 Fire on the spot?
 No

 Firing an employee who complains about discrimination or harassment (or reports illegal or unethical activity) is considered illegal retaliation.
 Other forms of adverse action, such as demotion, salary reduction or change in job assignment, are also prohibited.
-Be aware: Retaliation is against the law and can result in significant penalties even greater than the underlying accusation or complaint of wrongdoing.
+Retaliation is against the law and can result in significant penalties even greater than the underlying accusation or complaint of wrongdoing.

 Poor Performance from a New Hire